jvas28/grapesjs-echarts/README.md

 ## Available Components :bar_chart:

-Currently there are only 3 chart components.
+Currently there are only 4 chart components.

 - `Bars Chart`
 - `Pie Chart`
 - `Donut Chart`
+- `Lines Chart`

 And a special one, the `Custom Chart` which will allow you to create any type of chart by adding `echarts.options` in JSON string format while I keep bringing more `Chart Components` and `Settings`.